-The lounge is open daily between 6:00 and 12:00 midnight, with full buffet breakfast served daily between 6:00 and 10:30.
-The selections were plenty, with a variety of breads, fruit, deli meats, coffee, tea, and both western and Chinese hot items.
+The lounge is open daily between 6:00 and 12:00 midnight, with full buffet breakfast, served daily between 6:00 and 10:30.
+The selections were plentiful, with a variety of bread, fruit, deli meats, coffee, tea, and both western and Chinese hot items.
 There was also a made-to-order omelette station.
 The service in the lounge was fantastic during breakfast service, with many helpful staff clearing plates, replenishing food, etc.

 The hotel also features a beautiful indoor pool with plenty of seating.
 I went down once to take some photos and once to have a swim, and both times I was the only person there, which made it even better!